ibm-cloud-docs/containers/cs_network_policy.md

 4. [Download the Calico CLI ![External link icon](../icons/launch-glyph.svg "External link icon")](https://github.com/projectcalico/calicoctl/releases).

     If you are using OS X, download the `-darwin-amd64` version.
-If you are using Windows, install the Calico CLI in the same directory as the {{site.data.keyword.Bluemix_notm}} CLI.
+If you are using Windows, install the Calico CLI in the same directory as the {{site.data.keyword.cloud_notm}} CLI.
 This setup saves you some file path changes when you run commands later.
 Make sure to save the file as `calicoctl.exe`.
     {: tip}

 5. For OS X and Linux users, complete the following steps.